imba/imba.io/content/docs/variables.md

 ## Implicit Self

-Any identifier starting with a lowercase letter or `$` that is not previusly declared will be treated as an accessor on `self`.
+Any identifier starting with a lowercase letter or `$` that is not previously declared will be treated as an accessor on `self`.
 This is a crucial concept to understand, especially when coming from JavaScript, where any undeclared variable implicitly refers to the global scope.

 ```imba
 let declared = yes